lucasff/hassio-addons/speedtest/doc.md

 * PHP 5.4 or newer, a 64-bit version is strongly recommended
 * OpenSSL and its PHP module (this is usually installed automatically by most distros)
 * If you want to store test results (telemetry), one of the following:
-    - MySQL/MariaDB and the mysqli PHP module
+    - MySQL/MariaDB and its PHP PDO module
     - PostgreSQL and its PHP PDO module
     - SQLite 3 and its PHP PDO module
 * If you want to enable results sharing: